light-tech/LearnSTM32/README.md

     I had a lot of trouble getting the result.
 I found out in the end that the display will not render anything *if ST-LINK is connected* (as I usually run the code via Serial Wire Debug in the IDE).
 I look and watch many tutorials but nobody mentions this crucial fact.
 So, after uploading the code, unplug the ST-LINK and plug the Blue Pill in via the micro-USB cable.

     The reason might be that the power supply from the ST-Link is not sufficient to drive the power-hungry LCD.
+Or maybe [this](https://github.com/Bodmer/TFT_eSPI/issues/1758).

   * `F103C6T6_MPU6050_I2C`: Using gyroscope + accelerometer module MPU6050 (see the same example `F411CEU6_MPU6050_I2C` below)